mikemerin/mikemerin.github.com/_posts/2017-08-25-Python-through-Ruby.md

 while x < 6: a.append(x); x += 1
 array #=> [1,2,3,4,5]
 ```

 While in this case our Python script looks a bit cleaner, this is by no means the cleanest way to do this type of operation.
-Ruby has quite a few ways to shorten this, including a trick using `.reduce` (also known as `.inject` in Ruby only), but I'll cover that later on.
+There are quite a few ways to shorten this, including a trick using `.reduce` (also known as `.inject` in Ruby only), but I'll cover that later on.

+# WORK IN PROGRESS BELOW
+---

 # Using `for`
 ---